Impeachment Hearing Schedule: How to Watch House Testimony

 AFTERNOON SESSION

 The hearing is expected to start around 2:30 p.m.
-ET and end between 6 and 8 p.m.
+ET.

 Kurt Volker, former Ukraine special envoy.